 For general information on conversion tracking and how Google uses conversion tracking data, see track sales and other conversions.

-To find the right Commissions pay-per-conversion bid, determine what distribution margin you want to spend for your bookings.
+To find the right commissions (per conversion) bid, determine what distribution margin you want to spend for your bookings.

 For example, if your goal is to spend an average of 12% of booking value and maximize your booking revenue, and you have a cancellation rate of 10%, then your commission bid should be 10.8%.

 If you decrease the commission, your bid in the auction will decrease and can result in less bookings.
 Similarly, if you increase the commission bid, your bid in the auction will increase and can result in more bookings.
 Keep in mind this depends on the auction, and booking volume changes aren't guaranteed with commission changes.

 You can view the current conversions and cost-per-conversion for a campaign in the campaign summary table.
 Learn more about your conversion data

-This section lists some best practices when setting up and using the Commissions pay-per-conversion bidding strategy.
+This section lists some best practices when setting up and using the commissions (per conversion) bidding strategy.

 - To get the best performance with commissions (per conversion), your campaign should have at least 10 conversions per week.
 If your campaigns don't have this many conversions per week, consider merging some campaigns together when using commissions.

 - Organize hotels into different campaigns depending on distribution margin or conversion rate.
 Commissions may perform better when partners group hotels with similar ROI goals and performance.
 Learn more about hotel groups

 - Allow the campaign to accumulate traffic for at least 7 days before evaluating performance and making changes.

-- Don't change your Commissions pay-per-conversion bid more than once every few weeks.
+- Don't change your commissions (per conversion) bid more than once every few weeks.
 This gives you time to account for any conversion delays and give the commissions autobidder strategy time to adjust.

-- Ensure conversion tracking is well implemented on all points of sale and all devices.
+- Ensure conversion tracking is well implemented on all landing pages, and all devices.
 Outages in conversion tracking (complete or partial) can significantly impact your performance and volume.